-Furthermore, AHP was useful to schedule the building maintenance and choose the most suitable intervention alternatives [22], since it compares multiple measures such as attributes, qualitative and quantitative data [13].
-Sangiorgio et al. [23] employed it as a Decision Support System (DSS) also during the performance monitoring phase thanks to the combination of the AHP method with the Information Technologies.
-They acquired the data weighted by the AHP in order to evaluate building conditions.
+Furthermore, the AHP approach has proven useful in scheduling the building maintenance and selecting the most suitable intervention alternatives [22], since it allows for comparing multiple measures such as attribute data and both qualitative and quantitative data [13].
+Meanwhile, Sangiorgio et al. [23] employed the approach as part of a decision support system (DSS) during the performance monitoring phase, which involved a combination of the AHP method with various information technologies.
+Here, the authors obtained data weighted via AHP in order to evaluate the building conditions.

-Cultural heritage monitoring and preservation is a developing discipline that consists of the application of intelligent technologies within cultural sites.
-Currently, they are widely used to monitor different parameters such as the church thermo-hygrometric conditions [23-24], light, and air quality to preserve the wall paintings and architectural monuments [25-26-27-28].
-They are also employed to estimate accelerations, tensile stress, compressive stress, and building materials degradation [29-30].
+Cultural heritage monitoring and preservation is a developing discipline that consists of the application of intelligent technologies in cultural sites.
+At present, such technologies are widely used to monitor different parameters, such as the thermo-hygrometric conditions [23-24], the light, and the air quality of churches, to help preserve the wall paintings and architectural monuments [25, 26, 27, 28], while they are also employed to estimate accelerations, tensile stresses, compressive stresses, and the degradation of building materials [29-30].

-There are many parameters to be considered to obtain a complete overview of the masonry churches performances.
-Masonry quality, cracking patterns, connections, or wood elements are just some of the parameters to be analysed to obtain an exhaustive preliminary structural diagnostic of a masonry church.
+Numerous parameters must be considered to obtain a complete overview of the performance of masonry churches, with the masonry quality, cracking patterns, connections, or wood elements just some of the parameters that must be analysed to obtain an exhaustive preliminary structural diagnostic of such churches.

-In this Paper, the AHP [31] is used to study in deep the characteristics involved in the masonry structures performances and set a novel visual survey-based methodology to measure both quantitative and qualitative data and perform diagnostics.
+In this paper, the AHP approach [31] is used to comprehensively study the characteristics involved in the performance of masonry structures and to establish a novel visual-survey-based methodology to measure both quantitative and qualitative data and to perform the relevant diagnostics.

-A key point of the proposed method is the effective evaluation of suitable condition ratings, which depend on a very large number of possible damages, degradations, or criticalities affecting the Church.
-In this field, the use of AHP can be particularly useful because it considers qualitative and quantitative data and examines the complex problem through a multicriteria analysis.
-The resulting condition ratings may be easily implemented in an information system called Decision Support System (DSS) that supports the decision-making activities about maintenance and monitoring [32].
+A key point of the proposed method is the effective evaluation of suitable condition ratings, which depend on an extremely large amount of possible damage, degradations, or criticalities affecting the church.
+In this field, the use of the AHP approach can be particularly useful since it allows for considering both qualitative and quantitative data and for examining complex issues via multicriteria analysis.
+The resulting condition ratings can then be easily implemented in a DSS that supports the decision-making activities related to maintenance and monitoring [32].

-AHP BASED METHODOLOGY
+The analytic-hierarchy-process-BASED METHODOLOGY

-The AHP methodology, used to quantify the weights of the macro-element collapse modes, is based on the well-known Saaty's Method of 3-steps [31]: i) hierarchical structuring the problem, ii) weight evaluation, iii) summary of priority.
-Starting from a decision problem, the first step consists in structuring the problem according to a hierarchical scheme in order to identify macro-criteria and sub-criteria. weight evaluation is the core of the method and provides the weights necessary to generate the ranking.
-In this step, it is possible to analyse each aspect of the decision problem individually by considering n ordered criteria and performing pair comparisons exploiting the Saaty's Fundamental scale (Table 1).
+The AHP methodology, used to quantify the weights of the macro-element collapse modes, is based on Saaty's well-known three-step method [31], which involves i) hierarchically structuring the problem, ii) a weight evaluation, and iii) a summary of the priority.
+Starting with a decision issue, the first step consists of structuring the problem according to a hierarchical scheme to identify the macro- and sub-criteria.
+Meanwhile, the second step, the weight evaluation, presents the core of the method and provides the weights necessary to generate the ranking.
+In this step, it is possible to analyse each aspect of the decision issue individually by considering ordered criteria and by performing pair comparisons using Saaty's fundamental scale (Table 1).
+The result is a nxn judgments matrix A (Figure 1).